UCSB-NLP-Chang/DiffSTE/README.md

 <img src="assets/font-intro.png" width="500">

 ## Train the model
-You can train the model on a combination of real world data and synthetic data.
+You can train the model on a combination of real world scene text data and synthetic scene text data.
 ### Prepare Data
 1. Download real world dataset:
 ```bash